-If you're having troubles you might want to check out the FAQ it might already have the answers to your questions.
+If you're having troubles you might want to check out the FAQ as it may already have the answers to your questions.

 1.1 FAQ

 Frequently Asked Questions:

 - Can I analyze URLs with Cuckoo?

 - Can I use Volatility with Cuckoo?

 - After upgrade Cuckoo stops to work

 - Cuckoo stumbles and produces some error I don't understand